ChrisNeedham200/loadimpact-docs/jekyll/_v3/frequently-asked-questions/load-impact-concepts-and-terms.md

 ---
 layout: classic-docs
-title: What are Load Impact's definitions of concepts and terms?
+title: What are LoadImpact's definitions of concepts and terms?
-description: Definitions of concepts and terminology commonly used in Load Testing as it relates to Load Impact.
+description: Definitions of concepts and terminology commonly used in Load Testing as it relates to LoadImpact.
 categories: [frequently-asked-questions]
 order: 1
 redirect_from: